-- 5. Right-click the JPG File group header and choose Collapse All Groups. - All groups are collapsed, making it easy to find a specific group. - 6.
-Double-click the Microsoft Word Document heading to expand it. - 7.
-Choose Sort \rightarrow Group By \rightarrow (None) to turn off the grouping. - 8.
+5. Right-click the JPG File (1) group header and choose Collapse All Groups.

+All groups are collapsed, making it easy to find a specific group.

+- 6. Double-click the Microsoft Word Document (3) heading to expand it, - 7.
+Choose View \rightarrow Current View \rightarrow Group By \rightarrow (None) to turn off the grouping. - 8.
 Point to the right of the Name column heading until your cursor becomes a double-headed arrow.

+Name Date mo

-- 9. Drag to the left to make the column narrower (until the filenames are cut off). - You can manually resize a column's width. - 10.
-Point to the right of the Name column heading until your cursor becomes a double-headed arrow and double-click. - Double-click instead of dragging to automatically resize the column to show all of its contents.
-If a column is wider than necessary, double-click to narrow it. - 11.
-Right-click any column header (Name, Date Modified, Type, or Size) and choose Size All Columns to Fit to automatically resize all the columns. - This is quicker than double-clicking each column heading separately.
+9. Drag to the left to make the column narrower (until the filenames are cut off).

+You can manually resize a column's width.

+10. Point to the right of the Name column heading until your cursor becomes a double-headed arrow and double-click.

+Double-click instead of dragging to automatically resize the column to show all of its contents.
+If a column is wider than necessary, double-click to narrow it.

-Show
+Choose View→Current View→Size All Columns to Fit to automatically resize all the columns.

+This is quicker than double-clicking each column heading separately.

+Show/Hide